tstenner1/Scatter-Plots-and-Heat-Maps-using-API/README.md

 # Python API

-Below is a trimmed down readme highlighting the specific skills executed in this assignment.

-## Background

-Whether financial, political, or social -- data's true power lies in its ability to answer questions definitively.
-So let's take what you've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"
+Data's true power lies in its ability to answer questions definitively.
+In this repository I take what I've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"

 ## Part I - WeatherPy

-In this example, you'll be creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
-To accomplish this, you'll be utilizing a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and a little common sense to create a representative model of weather across world cities.
+For part one I create a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+To accomplish this, I will be utilizing a [simple Python library](https://pypi.python.org/pypi/citipy), and the [OpenWeatherMap API](https://openweathermap.org/api) to create a representative model of weather across world cities.

-Your first requirement is to create a series of scatter plots to showcase the following relationships:
+To start I created a series of scatter plots to showcase the following relationships:

 * Temperature (F) vs. Latitude
 * Humidity (%) vs. Latitude
 * Cloudiness (%) vs. Latitude
 * Wind Speed (mph) vs. Latitude

-After each plot add a sentence or too explaining what the code is and analyzing.
+After each plot I added a sentence or too explaining what the code is and analyzing.

-Your second requirement is to run linear regression on each relationship, only this time separating them into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):
+The second part is a linear regression on each relationship, only this time I separate them into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):

 * Northern Hemisphere - Temperature (F) vs. Latitude
 * Southern Hemisphere - Temperature (F) vs. Latitude